LeandroSQ/android-easy-bluetooth/README.md

 ```

 ### BluetoothScanner
-This class scans for near Bluetooth devices, handles Bluetooth permissions and enabling.
+This class scans for near Bluetooth devices, handles Bluetooth permissions and automatically enables them.
 ```java
 // Setting the listeners
 BluetoothScanner scanner = new BluetoothScaner (MainActivity.this, new BluetoothScanner.BluetoothScanListener () {